Big Brother 2 (American season): Ratings

-Big Brother 2 premiered on July 5, 2001 to a viewing audience of 8.2 million viewers.
+Big Brother 2 premiered on July 5, 2001, to a viewing audience of 8.2 million viewers.
 These numbers were significantly lower than the previous season's premiere, however, it was noted that ratings did increase in the second half-hour.
 The series was later the third most searched topic on the internet according to Lycos days following the premiere.
 The July 10 episode had a total of 8.3 million viewers, slightly higher than the premiere episode's ratings.
 The first eviction of the season, which featured both Sheryl's eviction and the expulsion of Justin, garnered 9.2 million viewers; the episode was the most watched in its time slot.
 Speaking on the topic of the ratings for the series, Les Moonves stated that he felt the series was "worthwhile" but "required diligence".
 The August 7 episode of the series had 8.9 million viewers, the second highest rated episode of the season at that point.
 The season finale garnered a total of 12.3 million viewers, making it the highest rated episode of the season; these numbers were noted as higher than the previous year's finale.
-In July, it was reported that an estimated 14,000 viewers had subscribed to view the life feeds.
+In July, it was reported that an estimated 14,000 viewers had subscribed to view the live feeds.
 It was later reported by RealPlayer that over 25,000 subscriptions had been made to the feeds.
-Following the season finale, it was confirmed that 56,026 viewers paid for the full season of the live feeds, while 41,814 Gold Pass members viewed the feeds.
+Following the season finale, it was confirmed that 56,026 viewers paid for the full season of the live feeds, while 41,814 existing Gold Pass members viewed the feeds.
 CBS reported that the numbers "exceeded [their] expectations."